American Bottoms 100

 Race Start / Packet Pick Up

 Headquarters / start & finish of the race will be held at the Sunset Overlook in Columbia, Illinois, twenty minutes from downtown St. Louis, Missouri.
 11604 Bluff Rd, Columbia, IL 62236.
 Parking and packet pick up will be in the grass field on the south end of the property.
-The people at Sunset Overlook were gracious enough to let us use their facility, so please grab some beer & pizza after the race and enjoy the view.
+The people at Sunset Overlook were gracious enough to let us use their facility, so please grab a drink after the race and enjoy the view.

 Directions to 110 mile start line